Kiggundug1/Microsoft-Flow/Complete step by step guide to building Backtest flow script V1.1.5.md

 Add a "Return" action:
 Return value: false
 Inside Else:
 Call the LogMessage function:
+level: `"DEBUG
+Please provide the remaining information since I have saved this part

+Context
+— none fetched
+Continuing the Complete Step-by-Step Guide to Creating the MT5 Backtest Flow Script Let's continue from where we left off with creating the helper functions:

+10.2.
+VerifyAndSetValue Function (continued)
+Inside the Else block:

+Call the LogMessage function:
 level: "DEBUG"
 message: "%fieldName% already set to '%targetValue%', skipping"